Continued from Sussex Stories 1

 My own Death of Socialism? included sociology, politics, political philosophy, political economy, and history.
 You could not identify it with any discipline.
 Foundations of the Social Sciences (FSS) covered thinkers from among Marx, Mill, Freud, Smith, Weber, Durkheim, Foucault and more.
 On this course students had to read the thinkers' original texts.
 It was challenging for them and some found it a struggle in the first year.
 But many said in the third year it all came together, what the thinkers were doing intellectually, and how it fitted together with the rest of their degree.
 The theorists on the course were all dead white European men (DWEM).
 The argument at the time was that, like it or not, the foundational thinkers in the social sciences simply were all DWEM.
 But the remit of the course could have been tweaked to accommodate women and decolonial (as they later came to be called) thinkers.

 The first marking I did at Sussex was on FSS.
-Everything was blind double marked in those days.
+Everything was blind double-marked in those days.
 Two examiners marked the assessments independently of one another, then met to agree marks.
 It could be a long process.
 One danger was that when markers disagreed they would just compromise on a mark in the middle, leading to a bunching of marks around the median.
 Sometimes it broke down and a third person had to be called in to adjudicate.
 My first marks agreeing meeting was with Chris Arthur, the Marxist philosopher.
 In his retirement speech years later he said, 'I love teaching, but I love not teaching even more'.
-Later there was more of a marks checking process where the tutor would determine the marks and someone else just checked a sample of them.
+Later there was more of a marks-checking process (called 'moderation') where the tutor would determine the marks and someone else just checked a sample of them.

 There was the legendary and tough Concepts, Methods and Values course (CMV) in the third year of SOC.
 It had two strands, one analytical (basically philosophy of social science) and one historical (mainly intellectual history).
 The Sub-Dean of Academic Affairs would get streams of students every year applying (pleading more like) to be exempt from the course and to take an alternative.
 Time after time their applications were turned down.
 It was deemed fundamental and essential.